 #5 There are also other reasons apart from what I maintained in the foregoing against spinning of articles.
 Chances are strong that your spun article may pass for an infringement of copyright or plagiarism and may land you in a legal soup.

-Everybody knows that a rocket operates on Newton’s third law.
+It is a universal truth that a rocket operates on Newton’s third law.
 What makes difference is if it is using liquid propellant or solid propellant.
 Or if any country has placed it in the farthest orbit?

 Before concluding, I will take you back to where I began.
 That is to the point which triggered this discussion.